konsap/Embedded-IoT-application-for-remote-system-monitoring/README.md

 # Embedded-IoT-application-for-remote-system-monitoring

 This project was developed as a final project for the "Advanced Topics in Information Systems" class of the "Control and Computing" master's programme.
-The project was inspired by smart home/garden applications and with a few modifications can be turned into any one of those.
+The project was inspired by smart home/garden applications and with a few modifications can be turned into either one of those.

 The application consists of two major components: